-But do I need that if my 18 year old child is mentally retarded, or my elderly parent is unable to handle his bills? +
+What if my 18 year old child or elderly parent who is incompetent is unable to handle their bills? +

 The result of the presumption of competency is that a parent loses the legal right to manage his child's affairs once the child becomes an adult at age 18, and an adult's ability to handle their affairs due to illness continues even with illness.
 Even if a child has a disability and needs the help of his family to survive, the law recognizes him as a competent adult.
 This is equally true for an elderly person who becomes incapacitated by illness and can no longer adequately care for himself or his property.

 How do I get legal authority to act for someone who needs my help? +